Understanding solar warranties in Perth: product, performance, and workmanship

 - DC optimisers (SolarEdge): 25 years

-The performance warranty (sometimes called the power output warranty or linear performance warranty) guarantees that the panels will still produce at least a specified percentage of their rated output after a certain number of years.
+The performance warranty (sometimes called the power output warranty or linear performance warranty) guarantees that panels will still produce at least a specified percentage of their rated output after a certain number of years.

 How it typically works: